TheIoTLearningInitiative/Master/Faq.md

 - What programming language is used?
 - Why Python is the default language?
 - Why all materials are online?
-- What are the minimoum requirements?
+- What are the minimum requirements?